(252 results) Chef Meg's Original Recipes

 You will be so surprised when you taste this dish!
 To balance the sweet potatoes, we've added celery root, chives, and garlic, plus a dab of Greek yogurt and butter.

-If you don't like beets, give the golden variety a try.
-Not only will they not stain everything they touch, but they are sweeter.
-Combined with chewy farro, a tangy vinaigrette and salty Parmesan, this makes for a light supper or substantial side.
+Combined with chewy wheat berries, a tangy vinaigrette and salty Parmesan, this beet salad makes for a light supper or substantial side.

 This meatloaf has the best of both worlds: a great crust and a moist interior!
 The trick is lining your slow cooker and creating a water bath.
 Trust me, it's worth the effort!